Tavros

-Tavros (Ταύρος, which means "bull"), is a suburb in the southwestern part of the Athens agglomeration, Greece.
+Tavros (Ταύρος, which means "bull"), is a town and a suburb in the southwestern part of the Athens agglomeration, Greece.
 Since the 2011 local government reform it is part of the municipality Moschato-Tavros, of which it is a municipal unit.

 Geography

 Tavros is situated 3 km southwest of Athens city centre, 3 km west of the Acropolis of Athens and 5 km northeast of Piraeus.
 The municipality has an area of 2.125 km2.
 Its built-up area is continuous with those of Central Athens and the neighbouring suburbs.
-The main thoroughfare is Peiraios Street, the old road from Athens center to Piraeus.
+The main thoroughfare is Peiraios Street, the old road from Athens centre to Piraeus.
 Tavros has a metro station (Tavros – Eleftherios Venizelos metro station).